kivy/buildozer/README.rst

     python setup.py build
     sudo pip install -e

 #.
-Download and extract the crystax ndk somewhere (~/.buildozer/crystax-ndk is one option): https://www.crystax.net/en/download
+Download and extract the Crystax NDK somewhere (~/.buildozer/crystax-ndk is one option): https://www.crystax.net/en/download
 #.
 Go into your application directory and execute::

     buildozer init

 #.
-Edit the buildozer.spec file to fit your application

-#.
 Make sure the following lines are in your buildozer.spec file.::

-    #Require python3crystax:
+    # Require python3crystax:
     requirements = python3crystax,kivy

-    #Point to the directory where you extracted the crystax-ndk:
+    # Point to the directory where you extracted the crystax-ndk:
     android.ndk_path = <Your install path here.
 Use ~ for home DIR>

-    #To fix a "configparser.NoOptionError: No option 'p4a.local_recipes' in section: 'app'" issue:
-    p4a.local_recipes =

 #.
 Finally, build, deploy and run the app on your phone::